 Don’t give your dog too much oatmeal at once because it contains a lot of carbohydrates and is relatively high in calories.
 Consuming a large amount can also lead to diarrhea, vomiting, and/or bloat, which can be life threatening.
-Half-a-cup of cooked oatmeal (at most), 1-to-2 times a week is more than enough for most large dogs.
+Half-a-cup of cooked oatmeal (at most), one to two times a week is more than enough for most large dogs.
 “Your dog should be eating a well-balanced commercial diet,” Dr. Fox says.

 When introducing human food into your dog’s diet, start off gradually and gauge how well he handles it.
 If he has any adverse reactions, consult your veterinarian immediately.